ZHIMING04/ZHIMING04/academic/TIS/Design Thinking/README.md

 # Reflection of DESIGN THINKING🧠

-For this course, I'm dedicated to mastering data engineering, leveraging the 2U2I program for fast IoT industry entry.
-Design thinking sharpens my problem-solving across IT roles, maintaining a lifelong learning approach, especially in data engineering.
-This assignment emphasizes early design thinking, optimizing educational software for improved student and developer outcomes.
+Dedicated to mastering data engineering, my commitment is fortified through the 2U2I program, propelling me swiftly into the IoT industry.
+Design thinking has become a linchpin, refining my problem-solving skills across diverse IT roles, fostering a user-centric approach.
+Embracing lifelong learning, I stay agile in the dynamic field of data engineering.
+This assignment, emphasizing early design thinking, resonates deeply with my approach.
+My goal is to optimize educational software, marrying technical prowess with user needs, ensuring efficient and impactful solutions.
+This dual commitment to technical expertise and human-centric design positions me as a versatile professional ready to contribute to the evolution of data engineering, with a specific focus on enhancing student and developer outcomes in the educational software landscape.